IrtazaDevs/The-Window-/README.md

 ## Overview

-Welcome to **Look out the Window - MR Portal**!
+ Do you get bored of looking at the same view when you look out the window of your room.
+The idea of this app is to help you change that.
 This mixed reality application is designed specifically for the Meta Quest 3 platform.
 Built using the Meta SDK, Meta Building Blocks, stencil shaders, and the Mixed Reality Utility Kit by Meta, this project transforms your window view into an immersive and dynamic experience.

 ### Concept

 Imagine changing the view outside your window to something extraordinary.
-With **Look out the Window - MR Portal**, you can switch between two stunning scenes:
+With this app, you can switch between two stunning scenes:

 - **Switzerland**: Enjoy the breathtaking landscapes of Switzerland right from your room.
 - **Galaxy View**: Gaze into the cosmos with a mesmerizing view captured by the James Webb Telescope.